adviksakhare18-del/Advik--Testing-shock-functions/README.md

 - Results are sensitive to the specific 11-day window tested; a rolling or expanding window evaluation would be more robust
 - Only two stocks tested — broader coverage across sectors and volatility regimes would strengthen conclusions
 - The Gram-Charlier inverse CDF (from the related paper) remains an open avenue for use as a shock function
-- A truncated or clipped version of the tan function could isolate its shape properties from its infinite-variance pathology
+- A truncated range version of the tan function could isolate its shape properties from its infinite-variance pathology, allowing for more controllable behaviour and the removal of outliers.

 ---